DLBPointon/DLBPointon/README.md

 I'm currently 3rd year Bioinformatics Apprentice at Anglia Rusking University working at Sanger Wellcome Genome Campus with ToLA (Tree of Life Assembly Team).

+My GitHub contributions may appear as either DLBPointon or as dp24.
 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=DLBPointon&show_icons=true&theme=radical)](https://github.com/anuraghazra/github-readme-stats)

 During my time at these institutes I have gained a significant amount of experiace in: